My-projects-Files/Mark-10-Kubernet_repo/README.md

 ~~~
 This path include config files like etcd, kube-apiserver, kube-controller-manager, kube-scheduler.

+## Pause Container in a Pod

+The pause container is a minimal container that serves as the “infrastructure anchor” for a Pod. it's the first container started when Kubernetes creates a Pod, and all the other containers in the Pod share its Linux namespaces — especially the network namespace.

+When a Pod is started, it will be given an namespace(network, IPC, PID, etc.), But they need a running process to keep them alive. if not then the namespace will be exited.

+So the Pod lauched a Pause container which just sits there and does nothing except keep the network and namespace alive.
+It uses very little CPU or memory. so multiple container can be deployed in the pod who can communicate throuch same ip address.
+They can connect each other VIA localhost. if an application container restarts the pause container will hold the namespace so the pod ip remains same.

 ## Headless and statefulset
 - **Headless** : A Headless Service is a special kind of Kubernetes Service that does not have a Cluster IP assigned.
 Instead of load-balancing traffic through a single virtual IP, it lets you directly reach the individual pods.
 - **Statefulset** : it manages deployments and scaling of stateful applications, ensuring each pod maintains a unique and persistent identity, stable networking, and ordered deployment and scaling